 The easiest way to browse adoptable dogs near you is to search on Petfinder.
 You can see pets at several rescues and shelters, and you can refine your search if you’re looking for specific ages, sizes, etc.

 However, while it’s easy to fall in love with a dog’s bio online, just looking at photos and reading information can’t guarantee that the dog will vibe well with your family.
-So, the best way to find a dog that’s a good fit for your home is to meet with as many adoptable dogs as you can.
+So, I believe the best way to find a dog that’s a good fit for your home is to meet with as many adoptable dogs as you can.
 Visit local shelters and fill out applications for several rescues.

 When meeting dogs, don’t be afraid to meet a variety.
 Spending time with lots of dogs can help you decide what you want and don’t want in a new companion.
 Sometimes, the dog that’s perfect for you isn’t the dog you would’ve picked on paper.